length

 Today’s walking is generally flat and once you leave Carrion there are few towns in between so make sure you eat a hearty breakfast and your water bottles are filled as there are no facilities for the first 17km until you reach Calzadilla de la Cueza.

 After approximately 16km you come to the village of Calzadilla de la Cueza but you will have spotted the church tower a long time before you reach the village.
 The village is tiny, primarily just one street.
-Head out of the village taking a right at the main road and following the gravel path to the left.
-About 2km from Calzadilla de la Cueza you will pass the remains of the once hugely important 11th-century pilgrim hospital of Santa Maria de las Tiendas.
+Head out of the village taking a right at the main road and follow the gravel path to the left.

-The old monastery also marks the halfway point of the Spanish section of the Camino.
-On leaving the monastery, you continue along the track before a slight upward climb before descending into Ledigos and the few final kilometres to Terradillos, a small humble village of just 80 residents and the approximate halfway point of the full Camino walk.
+Continue along the track before a slight upward climb then descend into Ledigos and the few final kilometres to Terradillos, a small humble village of just 80 residents and the approximate halfway point of the full Camino walk.

-Day 21: Option 1 – Terradillos de Templarios to Bercianos del Real Camino (23km)
+Day 21: Terradillos de Templarios to Bercianos del Real Camino (23km)

 Setting off in the morning, your next major town is Sahagún, which is full of ancient monuments.
 Sahagún was the seat of great religious power, largely due to the influence of Alfonso VI who, with his numerous wives, is buried in the Benedictine Convento de Santa Cruz.